 When it comes to your loved ones, you want to ensure that they are well taken care of.
 If you suspect that they may need a guardian, make sure that you find legal consultation that will make the process simple and have your best interest in mind.
 Though there are many Gainesville attorneys, our lawyers combine compassion and tireless efforts for the interests of you and your loved ones.
 Contact our office today for assistance with the guardianship process.

 There are a variety of reasons that result in the necessity of a legal guardianship.
-One of our family law attorneys in Gainesville can help you determine which type you should apply for in court.
+We can help you determine which type of guardianship you should apply for in court, including the following.

 Because of the significant mental and physical impact that aging has on our bodies, loved ones may be unable to continue taking care of themselves.
-If your friend or family member has prepared for this scenario, he or she may have set up advanced directives or a living trust.
+If your friend or a family member has prepared for this scenario, he or she may have set up advanced directives or a living trust.
 In this case, a guardianship is not necessary.
-If your loved one has not taken these precautions, guardianship attorneys in Gainesville, FL, can assist you in setting up a guardianship and answering any questions you may have.
+If your loved one has not taken these precautions, our guardianship attorneys can assist you in setting up a guardianship and answering any questions.

 There are two main types of minor guardianships.
 The first is known as guardianship of property of a minor.
-Guardians will be responsible for managing the estate, property and any wrongful death or personal injury claims.
-The second is guardianship of property of a minor.
-In the event that the minor’s parents die or become incapacitated, the guardian will assume care of the child.
+Guardians are responsible for managing the estate, property, and any wrongful death or personal injury claims.
+The second is guardianship of a minor.
+In the event that the minor’s parents or custodians die or become incapacitated, the guardian will assume care of the child.